- Applicant: Any person who applies for a license, permit or other certificate from the department.

 - Felony: A felony is a crime for which the penalty is more than one year in jail.

-- Immoral Conduct: Conduct that is contrary to commonly accepted moral or ethical standards and which endangers the health, welfare, safety or education of any pupil.
-Immoral Conduct includes the intentional use of an education agency’s equipment to download, view, solicit, seek, display, or distribute pornographic material - Wis.
+- Immoral Conduct: Conduct that is contrary to commonly accepted moral or ethical standards and which endangers the health, welfare, safety or education of any pupil Wis.
 Stat.
 115.31(1)(c).
+Immoral Conduct also includes all of the following:

-- Incompetency: A pattern of inadequate performance of duties of the lack of ability, legal qualifications or fitness to discharge required duties, and which endangers the health, welfare, safety or education of any pupil – Wis.
-Admin Code PI 34.35(d).
+- Incompetency: A pattern of inadequate performance of duties or the lack of ability, legal qualifications or fitness to discharge required duties, and which endangers the health, welfare, safety or education of any pupil – Wis.
+Admin Code PI 34.097.

 - Licensee: A person holding a license or having the right to renew a license.